PEERINGTestbed/client/README.md

 By default, the namespace or bridge is called `pappX`, where X is an ID to identify the namespace.
 Users that need multiple applications will need to set a different ID to each application.
 By default, the application's egress traffic will be routed using table 20000, which is populated by BIRD.
 An option allows the user to choose a specific upstream to route egress traffic out of (`-u`).
 When deleting an application (`-d`), pass all the other parameters identically to when the application was created.

+### Troubleshooting

+In case sending traffic out of the namespace does not work, here are a list of things to check:

+* Check prefix propagation on Looking Glasses.
+AT&T and HE have telnet-accessible LGs: `route-server.ip.att.net` and `route-views.he.net`
+* Check that PEERING OpenVPN tunnels and BGP sessions are up; announce a prefix and check reachability from the host.
+* Check that IP forwarding is enabled (e.g., run `sysctl -w net.ipv4.ip_forward=1`).
+* Check that the `FORWARD` chain in `iptables` is set to `ACCEPT`, and change it if needed (`iptables -P FORWARD ACCEPT`).
+* Check that the DNS resolver replies to requests from PEERING space.

+> The "unreachable" printed by BIRD when printing exported routes is unrelated to prefix propagation.
+It just means that BIRD itself doesn't know the route to your prefix, which is fine as the destination is the host itself and no further routing is necessary.

 ## Start using your PEERING client

 Once your client is configured you should be able to run experiments.
 Here are some steps to get you started: